thomX75/nixos-modules/XnViewMP/README.md

-XnViewMP appimage packaged for NixOS (tested on 23.11)
+This module facilitates the installation of the XnViewMP package's AppImage into NixOS.
+It was created and tested on NixOS 23.11 with KDE.

-This readme is only quick guide to get started.
+This readme serves as a quick guide to installing XnViewMP on NixOS.

-To get XnViewMP installed on you NixOS add it to imports:
+To install XnViewMP on your NixOS system, copy xnviewmp.nix to your modules folder and add it to the imports in configuration.nix:

 ```
   # Import configuration modules